|

 Functional Evaluation

-By identifying specific areas where support is needed, the facility can ensure it is equipped to provide adequate care.
-This evaluation also helps set realistic expectations for the resident and their family regarding the level of assistance provided.
+By identifying areas where support is needed, the facility ensures it is equipped to meet the resident's care requirements.
+This evaluation also helps in setting realistic expectations for both the resident and their family regarding the level of assistance the facility can provide.
+Assisted living facilities strive to strike a balance between independence and necessary care, creating an environment where residents receive appropriate support without unnecessary restrictions.

 Care Plan Development